wkd48632/wkd48632/Zen.md

 God, allow me to do this!

 I want to contribute for humanity.
-To do that, I'll exercise.
+To do that, I'll exercise for my health.
-I'll earn a lot of money and spend it all for developing myself. like step on water is the safest in water, my value will not be dominated by the economy.
+I'll earn money and spend it all for developing myself. like step on water is the safest in water, my value will not be dominated by the economy.
 It just goes through me.